unRob/milpa/.milpa/docs/milpa/command/spec.md

   # it will be available to your script as the $MILPA_OPT_SCHEME environment variable
   # and may be specified on the command line as either `--scheme "semver"` or `--scheme=semver`.
   scheme:
-    # options require a description, this will show during completions
-    # and on the command's help page
+    # options require a description, this will show when rendering the command's help
     description: Determines the format of the tags for this repo.
     # Sometimes, very commonly used flags might benefit from setting a short name
     # in this case, users would be able to use `-s calver`
     short-name: s
     # a default value may be passed to the command if none is provided by the user
     default: semver
-    # the values provided at the command line
     # flags can be boolean.
 Since environment variables can only be strings,
     # false values (the default) will be passed as an empty string "", while
     # true values will be passed as the string "true"
-    type: bool # or `string`
+    type: string # or `bool`
+    # string flags may be repeated multiple times
+    # should an option be repeated, it's `default:` then must also be a list!
+    repeated: false
     # the `values` property specifies how to provide completions and perform validation on
+    # the values provided at the command line
     values: {}
 ```
 ---